 When Jesus said He saw Nathanael under the fig tree, maybe praying or studying the Scriptures, Jesus revealed an intimate and supernatural knowledge of Nathanael.

-Then Jesus made the comparison with Jacob personal and unequivocal.
-Like Jacob, Nathanael would see God at work.
+Then Jesus made His comparison of Nathanael with Jacob both personal and unequivocal.
+Like Jacob, Nathanael would see God at work!

 In Genesis 28:10-22 Jacob had a dream in which God revealed His angelic host going up and down a stairway or ladder from the earth up to heaven.
 God stood at the top of the stairway and proclaimed to Jacob that His presence would be with Jacob and protect and provide for him and his descendants.
-So Jacob named the place Bethel, meaning house of God, the place where God lives.
+So, Jacob named the place where he had the dream Bethel, meaning house of God or the place where God lives.

 In the same way that Jesus knew Nathanael and called him to be His disciple, Jesus knows you personally.
 And, He is also calling you to be His disciple.

 Jesus is the stairway to God that Jacob observed at Bethel.
-And, the place where you meet Jesus is the place where you will start your climb up the stairway to heaven.
+The place where you meet Jesus is the place where you bein your climb up the stairway to eternal life with God.